rxi/aq/README.md

 ## Building
-If you don't intend to modify the project you can download binaries for Linux and Windows from the releases page and avoid building it yourself.
+If you don't intend to modify the project you can download binaries for Linux and Windows from the [releases](releases) page and avoid building it yourself.

 The project can be built on Linux for both Linux and Windows.
 The `build.py` script should be used to build the project.
-To perform a release build, run the followng:
+To perform a release build, run the following:
 ```bash
 ./build.py release
 ```